You will use Laravel and Vue.js to build a chat service that allows users to engage in one-on-one conversations with

-To initialize CometChat, open the resources/js/app.js file and use the following code for it:
+To initialize CometChat, open resources/js/app.js and add the following code:

-In this section, we will create login, register and a chat view for users.
-To begin, create a folder named views within resources/js folder and create the following files within the newly created folder:
+In this section, you will create a login, register, and chat view for users.
+To begin, create a folder named views within the resources/js folder and add the following files:

-Lastly, we will leverage on the UI Kit created by CometChat team to set up our chat view.
+For this tutorial you will leverage the UI Kit created by the CometChat team to set up the chat view.
 This comes with the benefit of an appealing user interface and a proper structure for chat applications.
 To use the kit, clone or download it from this repository using the following command:

-Once you are done, open it with a code editor or any file explorer and copy the src folder and paste it in resources/js folder and rename it CometChat-UI.
-We will reference some components from the file as required.
+Once you are done, copy the src folder and paste it into the resources/js folder and rename it CometChat-UI.
+You will reference components from the file as required.